leacode/MetalDemo_Swift/README.md

 5、[Hello Compute](https://developer.apple.com/documentation/metal/compute_processing/hello_compute)

-Apparently apple write their demos in Objective-c, if you want to write it in swift, it's not that convenient in the first.
+Apparently apple write their demos in Objective-c, if you want to write it in swift, it's not that convenient in the beginning.
 So I rewrite Apple's demo projects in swift.
 I hope it'll help you.